appins/calcPP/README.md

 #### How do I use it?

-You might have an executable for your system just open that
+You might have an executable for your system just open that (In linux, open a terminal, cd into the directory, and type ./calcpp)

 If not, type `make` in the main directory